 - “How am I supposed to get inspired about a stupid brochure?”

 - “Philly advertising is bullsh!t.
 Now, if I were in New York—”

 Oh, do shut up.

 I’ve said this to more than a few creative professionals under my wing over the years, and I’ll repeat it here: If you can’t find an interesting way to talk about the product or service you’re promoting, you’re not trying hard enough.
 Everything is interesting.
 It’s just that, sometimes, you have to look for it.
 And, guess what, creative people?
 That’s your job.

 I’m sure some of you sneer at my equating advertising with art, let alone claiming it to be one of the great American art forms (along with rock ‘n’ roll, jazz, abstract expressionism and literary postmodernism, among others).
 But picture, if you would, the Marlboro Man.
-A bottle of Coca-Cola.
+The Coca-Cola bottle.
 Air Jordans.
 The Morton Salt girl’s umbrella.

 Or remember slogans like, “You deserve a break today.”
 “A diamond is forever.”
 “Snap, crackle, pop!”
 And, “Good to the last drop.”
 These images and phrases are weaved into the very fabric of our existence — as much as any Beatles song, or Ansel Adams photograph, or line from The Great Gatsby, or scene from The Godfather.

 The campaigns that got your attention, that got you and your friends talking … the jingles and slogans and images that feature as soundtracks and backdrops to your memories … the short films and disposable canvases that got you thinking differently about the world and your place in it … these are far from white noise.
 These are important pieces of art that contribute to the American experience.